mavens-group/mavens-group.github.io/content/blog/2024-07-PBS/index.md

 *Job scheduler* is nothing exclusive to clusters only.
 Our day-to-day computers use them as well, like `at` or `cron` for UNIX or `Windows Task Scheduler` for windows.
 But, for clusters, there are many dedicated schedulers, most famous of them are [SLURM](https://slurm.schedmd.com/) and [PBS](https://www.openpbs.org/).
-In this document, I will discuss mostly about PBS.
+In this tutorial, I will discuss mostly about PBS.
+We will follow-up with a similar tutorial with SLURM soon.

 ## What is PBS